MyCryptoHQ/knowledge-base-content/general-knowledge/about-mycrypto/mycryptos-quicktips.md

 description: Getting Started
 priority: 70
 date_published: '2015-07-15'
-date_modified: '2019-04-01'
+date_modified: '2019-07-08'
 ---

 1. Hardware wallets ensure your key isn't vulnerable to phishers.
 Order a [TREZOR](https://shop.trezor.io/), [Ledger](https://www.ledgerwallet.com/products/?utm_source=&utm_medium=affiliate&utm_campaign=1985&utm_content=) or [KeepKey](https://www.keepkey.com/?source=hasoffers) today!
-2. The EtherSecurityLookup Chrome Extension warns you if you go to a malicious site: [https://chrome.google.com/webstore/detail/ethersecuritylookup/bhhfhgpgmifehjdghlbbijjaimhmcgnf](https://chrome.google.com/webstore/detail/ethersecuritylookup/bhhfhgpgmifehjdghlbbijjaimhmcgnf)
+2. The EtherAddressLookup Chrome Extension warns you if you go to a malicious site: [https://chrome.google.com/webstore/detail/etheraddresslookup/pdknmigbbbhmllnmgdfalmedcmcefdfn](https://chrome.google.com/webstore/detail/etheraddresslookup/pdknmigbbbhmllnmgdfalmedcmcefdfn)
 3. [The MyCrypto Philosophy] Education is Key: Ethereum, security, privacy, importance of controlling your keys & how the blockchain works
 4. [The MyCrypto Philosophy] Empower the people: Give people the ability to interact with the Ethereum blockchain without having to run a full node
 5. [The MyCrypto Philosophy] If it can be hacked, it will be hacked: Never save, store, or transmit passwords or keys